nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 6. You can now choose to accept the AI-generated commit message, or you can tailor the message as needed, and then **Commit** the changes to your repository.

-## Using the @ai and WIP Tokens in your Commit Messages
+## Using the @ai Tokens to Reword Commit Messages

-You can use `@ai` as a placeholder in your commit messages to mix user generated and AI generated commenting.
+You can use `@ai` as a placeholder token in your commit messages to mix user generated and AI generated commenting.
+SmartGit will reword the `@ai` token with an AI generated commit message, similar to the message generated when clicking on the **AI** button.
 This is useful if you need to provide context which is external to the changes made in the repository, such as a bug tracking ID.

 1. Continuing from the above example, edit the `AddNumbers.sh` file in your Working Tree folder and edit the names of the variables as follows: